-This implementation category allows you to select the built-in FIFO and supports a common clock for write and read data accesses.
-The feature set supported for this configuration includes status flags (full and empty) and optional programmable full and empty flags with user-defined thresholds.
+This implementation option allows you to select the built-in FIFO and supports a common clock for write and read data accesses.
+The features supported for this configuration includes status flags (full and empty) and optional programmable full and empty flags with user-defined thresholds (programmable full/empty are directly connected to the ALMOSTFULL/ALMOSTEMPTY flags).